defenseunicorns/zarf-package-software-factory/backup-and-restore/jira/README.md

     Alternatively if you are able to easily copy and paste the value from step 9 you can run the following command, replacing `<revision>` with the value from step 9.
 This will let you know when the value has changed instead of checking manually.

     ```shell
-    kubectl wait --for=jsonpath='{.status.artifact.revision}'="<revision>" -n flux-system gitrepo/zarf-package-software-factory --timeout=300s
+    kubectl wait --for=jsonpath='{.status.artifact.revision}'="<revision>" -n flux-system gitrepo/zarf-package-software-factory --timeout=120s
     ```

     If this step has taken more than 2 minutes go back to step 6 and try again.

-1. Now we will unsuspend the flux kustomization to allow the new changes to propogate through the cluster, run the following command.
+1. Now we will resume the flux kustomization to allow the changes made to propogate through the cluster.
+Run the following command.

     ```shell
     flux resume kustomization softwarefactoryaddons